Trinidadian and Tobagonian nationality law: Loss of nationality

 Nationals may voluntarily renounce their affiliation with Trinidad and Tobago, if the declarant is a legal adult and of full capacity.
 Renunciation may not be accepted if the country is in a war with the proposed new source of nationality.
-Denaturalisation may occur if a person obtained nationality through fraud, false representation, or concealment or in the case of a naturalised person, they have dual nationality.
+Denaturalisation may occur if a person obtained nationality through fraud, false representation or concealment.
+In the case of citizens by naturalisation or registration, citizenship can be affected if they subsequently and voluntarily acquire another citizenship.